Martin Ridley: The photographic collection

-Now living in Cambridge, Mrs Mole teamed up with local architect and photographer Bruce Stuart, and university lecturer John Martin to begin the task of capturing the glass images onto modern digital storage media, while also attempting to identify and catalogue the images.
+Now living in Cambridge, Mrs. Mole teamed up with local architect and photographer Bruce Stuart and university lecturer John Martin to begin capturing the glass images onto modern digital storage media while also attempting to identify and catalogue the images.

-As of 2015 a significant number of the glass negatives are owned by the NetXPosure Image Library and many can be viewed online.
-The glass negatives have been scanned at a very high resolution and are going through the digital restoration process.
+As of 2015, many of the glass negatives are owned by the NetXPosure Image Library and many can be viewed online.
+The glass negatives have been scanned at a very high resolution and are undergoing digital restoration.

 Significance of the collection

-Photography was born some 35 years before Martin Ridley, so he cannot be described as a pioneer of the artform.
+Photography was born some 35 years before Martin Ridley, so he cannot be described as a pioneer of the art form.
 However, Ridley was active as a photographer when the medium was still very much in its Golden Age.
-His photographs are a fine record of the late Victorian and Edwardian eras, showing the dress, transport, industry, architecture, social life and obsessions of the time.
-Those interested in trams, early motorcars, Welsh collieries, steamships and bridges will not be disappointed.
-A few photographs clearly show post-Great War developments and it can be assumed that Ridley continued to photograph into the 1920s or maybe even slightly later.
-The collection is smaller than the better-known Frith Collection, but Frith covered much of England whereas Ridley never seemed to go further north than Oxford.
+His photographs are a fine record of the late Victorian and Edwardian eras, showing the time's dress, transport, industry, architecture, social life, and obsessions.
+Those interested in trams, early motorcars, Welsh collieries, steamships, and bridges will not be disappointed.
+A few photographs clearly show post-Great War developments, and it can be assumed that Ridley continued to photograph into the 1920s or maybe even slightly later.
+The collection is smaller than the better-known Frith Collection, but Frith covered much of England, whereas Ridley never seemed to go further north than Oxford.

 A few true gems of history are also to be found in the collection.
 For example, a photograph of Stonehenge taken in c1901 shows that the world-famous stone circle was very different 100 years ago.
-Many of the buildings that Ridley photographed were subsequently destroyed in World War II.
+Many buildings Ridley photographed were subsequently destroyed in World War II.
 The small sub-section of Bristol scenes demonstrates this nicely.
 The Roman Baths in Bath were being renovated in Ridley's time, and he has captured images during that period that will not be seen again.

 Very curiously, there are a few photographs taken in Australia.
-It is not known if Ridley visited Australia himself or if these few photographs are copies he made from the work of others.
+It is unknown if Ridley visited Australia himself or if these few photographs are copies he made from the work of others.

 The Welsh photographs

 Over 800 of the photographs are of locations in Wales.
-They range from landscapes and townscapes to castles, docks and collieries.
+They range from landscapes and townscapes to castles, docks, and collieries.
 The Welsh section of the collection is the first to be catalogued and stored on digital media.
 The vast majority of the Welsh photographs are annotated.
 Ridley meticulously recorded the subject and location in ink on the glass plates themselves – something which, unfortunately, he did not do with many of the English photographs, presumably through familiarity.

 In circa 1905, Ridley was responsible for the publication of a booklet entitled 'Sixty-One Views of The Rhondda Valley' It is not yet clear if these photographs are part of, or in addition to, the collection currently discussed here.
-Cardiff, Abertillery, Penarth, Newport and Cowbridge also feature heavily in the Welsh section.
+Cardiff, Abertillery, Penarth, Newport, and Cowbridge also feature heavily in the Welsh section.

 In February 2009, the Welsh section of plates was sold to the National Library of Wales in Aberystwyth.